MuteJester/PyNCBI/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PyNCBI's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**PyNCBI** is a Python library for fast and easy integration with NCBI and for working with methylation data.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+When working with methylation data, NCBI might be one of the most extensive open source databases that provide the methylation data and the information around it.
+When working with NCBI on a day-to-day basis, searching, querying, and extracting information may prove to be a time-consuming and headache-producing challenge.
+PyNCBI strives to answer all needs a researcher might need when communicating with NCBI using a straightforward python API that allows to quickly test, extract, analyze and download relevant data.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.